hornster02/hornster02/README.md

 ***🟦 IObit Unlocker*** - unlock (NTFS security or running process) files/folders

-🚫update***EXE Radar Pro v3 (Beta)*** - when running an executable file (exe/msi/bat/...) a window will appear asking whether to run or exit it (user-defined Command-Line/whitelist/blacklist runs automatically in the background of the system).
+🚫update ***EXE Radar Pro v3 (Beta)*** - when running an executable file (exe/msi/bat/...) a window will appear asking whether to run or exit it (user-defined Command-Line/whitelist/blacklist runs automatically in the background of the system).
 Verification via checksum

 🚫***Easy File Locker*** - disable reading/writing/deleting/hiding files/folders.
 Locking only works when Windows+SYS driver program is running (can be turned on/off via hotkeys/shortcuts without running the program - NirCmd).
 If a program bypasses protection, it's NTFS links*0 (some paths unlocked)

 🚫***🟦 NTFS Permissions Tools*** (DBC Studio) - data security management, bookmarks for quick access

-🚫Create a file instead of a folder
+🚫Create a file instead of a folder, deleting even system EXE/... files - these classic methods never fail

 🚫***Firewall*** - Outpost/TinyWall/Firewall App Blocker.
 The default Win firewall has rules stored here
 <br/>